pyaf/lyft-3d-object-detection/README.md

 the results_nusc.json contains val set predictions for all the sample_tokens, with boxes in global FoR, but this file is deleted (data/nuscene_dataset.py, L407) after evaluation, because of its large size (~300 MB)

+* We use such a high IoU threshold in NMS because we are not 100% perfect in predicting boxes for a nearby object we may have a prediction having an overlap with the another prediction.